Stefani Hinkle doesn’t need officials to tell her that her neighborhood is dangerous. She can feel it in her burning throat.

 Hinkle, 46, said she’s financially stressed but can’t leave now.
 Her partner is settled on Big Island, where he owns 90 acres of property.

-But as the days pass with no income, Hinkle is feeling nervous.
+But as the days pass with no income, Hinkle said she’s feeling nervous.

 “With as many normal bills as people have, you still don’t know what’s going to happen,” she said.
 “It’s not like this show is going to end tomorrow.”